If You Suffer from PTSD‚ Help May Be Available

 PTSD Claims in the News

 A number of PTSD claims have been lodged on behalf of survivors of the mass shooting that occurred at the Route 91 Harvest Festival in Las Vegas in 2017.
 A lone gunman opened fire on the concert crowd from his room in MGM’s Mandalay Bay hotel‚ resulting in 58 deaths and 546 injuries.
 MGM is being sued for inadequate security policies‚ failure to properly train staff‚ slow response to shots fired at a security guard‚ and allowing the shooter access to service elevators that enabled him to stockpile weapons in the days leading up to the shooting.
-The festival’s promoter‚ Live Nation‚ is being sued for failure to provide sufficient exits‚ insufficient emergency training of employees‚ and failure to use media devices like loudspeaker and video monitors to reduce the number of injuries and deaths.
+The festival’s promoter‚ Live Nation‚ is being sued for failure to provide sufficient exits‚ insufficient emergency training of employees‚ and failure to use media devices like loudspeakers and video monitors to reduce the number of injuries and deaths.

 PTSD lawsuits can be difficult to prove‚ because symptoms may not become evident until some time after the traumatic event.
 This is why it is so important that you have an experienced personal injury attorney handling your claim.
-The legal team at Jurewitz Law Group will document your symptoms and how they’ve impacted your life‚ as well as procure the expert witnesses necessary to validate your suffering.
+The legal team at Jurewitz Law Group Injury & Accident Lawyers will document your symptoms and how they’ve impacted your life‚ as well as procure the expert witnesses necessary to validate your suffering.
 To get your claim underway‚ please call a San Diego shooting victim lawyer at (888) 233-5020 for a free consultation.